lukkasz323/chat_cli/README.md

 # About
 A CLI (Command-line Interface) Chat Client.

-Supports only LAN and Port 50001 connections at the moment.
+Supports only port 50001 connections at the moment.

 # How to run
 ## Client